fatiando/pooch/paper/paper.md

 in the data registry.
 This is also the mechanism used to detect if a file needs to be re-downloaded due to an update in the registry.
-Pooch is designed to be extended: users can plug-in custom download functions and post-download processing functions.
-For example, a custom download function can fetch files over FTP instead of HTTP (the default) and processing function can decrypt a file using a user-defined password once the download is completed.
-We include ready-made processor functions for unpacking archives (zip or tar) and decompressing files (gzip, lzma, and bzip2).
 Pooch is meant to be a drop-in replacement for the custom download code that users have already written (or are planning to write).
 In the ideal scenario, the end user of a software should not need to know that